JianguoHe/BSE/README.md

 # BSE
-The binary star evolution code originated from the Hurley et.al 2000, we rewritte it in python and advance the operation speed through numba and parallel computing.
+The binary star evolution code originated from the Hurley et.al 2000, we rewritte it in python and advance the operation speed through numba.njit decorator and parallel computing.